-Midwives may have a role in helping the community to deal with the reality of death and its consequences.
-In providing culturally appropriate end-of-life care, midwives must:
+Nurses have a vital role in helping the community to deal with the reality of death and its consequences.
+In providing culturally appropriate end-of-life care, nurses must:

-- a. understand the limits of healthcare in prolonging life, and recognise when efforts to prolong life may not be in the best interest of the woman - b. accept that the woman, has the right to refuse treatment, or to request withdrawal of treatment, while ensuring the woman receives relief from distress - c. respect diverse cultural practices and beliefs related to death and dying - d. facilitate advance care planning and provision of end-of-life care where relevant and in accordance with local policy and legislation, and - e. take reasonable steps to ensure support is provided to the woman and her family, even when it is not possible to deliver the outcome they desire.
+- a. understand the limits of healthcare in prolonging life, and recognise when efforts to prolong life may not be in the best interest of the person - b. accept that the person has the right to refuse treatment, or to request withdrawal of treatment, while ensuring the person receives relief from distress - c. respect diverse cultural practices and beliefs related to death and dying - d. facilitate advance care planning and provision of end-of-life care where relevant and in accordance with local policy and legislation, and - e. take reasonable steps to ensure support is provided to people, and their families, even when it is not possible to deliver the outcome they desire.